With over 600 million users across the globe, Instagram is quickly becoming a focal point for businesses of all sizes who use social media.

 Editor’s note: For more on the perfect images sizes for Instagram (and all other major social media channels) check out this post.

 A study by marketing startup, Crowdtap, and the global research company, Ipsos, found that user-generated content is 35 percent more memorable and 50 percent more trusted than traditional and non-user-generated media.

 A great way we’ve found to share user-generated content on Instagram is to repost images from our community.
-This strategy has helped us grow our Instagram following by 300 percent under three months.
+This strategy has helped us grow our Instagram following by 500 percent under six months.
 (If you want to learn how we find the best user-generated content for our account, here’s a short video by Brian Peters, our social media manager.)